IAIK/LVI-NULLify/README.md

 If you have previously installed a version of SGX that uses local packages, you may uninstall sdk and psw with
 `./uninstall_psw_sdk.sh`

-Please install all prerequisites for your system according to https://github.com/intel/linux-sgx/blob/master/README.md .
+**Please install all prerequisites for your system according to https://github.com/intel/linux-sgx/blob/master/README.md .**
+For Ubuntu 18.04, these are:
+`sudo apt-get install build-essential ocaml ocamlbuild automake autoconf libtool wget python libssl-dev git cmake perl` For Ubuntu 20.01:
+`sudo apt-get install build-essential ocaml ocamlbuild automake autoconf libtool wget python-is-python3 libssl-dev git cmake perl`
+Please see the Intel page for other operating systems.

 ## 4.1 Install unpatched SDK